Finding the Best Places to Retire Since 2006!

 Charleston, South Carolina

 Thirty-three percent of residents are age 45 or better.
-The city is racially diverse, and politics are split down the middle.
-Nearly half of locals hold at least a four year college degree.
-The crime rate meets the national average, and the cost of living is 15% above the national average.
-The city has grown by 65% within the last couple of decades.
+Politics lean to the left.
+Half of locals hold at least a four year college degree, and the crime rate is below the national average.
+The cost of living is 17% above the national average.
+The city has grown 20% within the last 10 years.

 The median home price is $495,000, reflecting an 18% increase since a year ago, and neighborhoods boast a variety of sumptuous architectural styles, including Queen Anne, Greek Revival, Italianate, Federal, Georgian and Charleston single houses (homes built one room wide with double covered piazzas).
 Gated courtyards with overflowing bougainvillea are common and colorful.